noahburrell0/k8s/README.md

 # Self-Managing Kubernetes Homelab w/ ArgoCD

 This repository serves as the immutable source of configurations for my personal homelab and are deployed using ArgoCD.
-The configurations contained in the repository also self-manage the cluster.
+The configurations contained in the repository self-manage the ArgoCD as well as the applications.

 Applications are divided into ArgoCD projects by their respective types.